MKortmann/employee-polls/README.md

 ## Backend Server

 To simplify the process I used a backend server.
-The provided file [`_DATA.js`] by Udacity contains the methods used to perform necessary operations on the backend:
+The provided file [`_DATA.js`] contains the methods used to perform necessary operations on the backend:

 - [`_getUsers`](#getUsers)
 - [`_getQuestions`](#getQuestions)